exonum/exonum-doc/src/advanced/services/anchoring.md

 Anchoring pubkeys MAY be changed in the course of periodic key rotation.
 Alternatively, they MUST be changed when the validator set changes.
 The keys MUST be specified in the compressed 33-bytes form, as in Bitcoin.
 The validity of anchoring pubkeys is governed by generic Bitcoin rules.
 Further validity SHOULD be established by out-of-band means.
 Validator set is changed by applying a new configuration.
 Such configuration is generated by administrators manually and is out of the scope.
 We may note only the following properties:

 1. New configuration is spread over nodes.
 It is still not active.
-2. New configuration have additional parameter `height when this configuration should be applied`.
-It is chosen by administrator.
-The good sense is to choose height so config would be applied in ~3-6 hours after it was sent into Exonum blockchain.
+2. New configuration will be activated much later that it is spreaded.
+This time gap is necessary for anchoring service to move onto new anchoring bitcoin address.
-3. After mentioned height takes place, new configuration is applied by every validator simultaneously.
+3. At the specified moment, new configuration is applied by every validator simultaneously.

 **It is important that pause between configuration appearing and configuration applying is big enough.
 It should be defined in accordance with necessary number of confirmations for the last LECT.**